Ready to see one of our team?

 The first step in treating sensitive teeth is to start looking after your enamel and avoid very acidic food and drink, especially fizzy drinks.
 You can make simple changes to your diet to help, such as eating more dairy – like milk, cheese and natural yoghurt – and incorporating more fibre-rich foods and vegetables.
 Green tea and black tea have also been found to help maintain the natural pH in your mouth.
 You should also check the ingredients in your toothpaste.
 Many contain the ingredient sodium lauryl sulphate, which can irritate sensitive teeth.

 Usually sensitivity from tooth whitening is temporary, and should subside.
 Wear to teeth from grinding and clenching can usually be addressed with a mouth guard.
-Your Alexandra Dental & Implant Clinic dental specialist will be able to diagnose why you are experiencing sensitive teeth, and talk you through options and treatments.
+Your Alexandra Greystone Dental & Implant Clinic dental specialist will be able to diagnose why you are experiencing sensitive teeth, and talk you through options and treatments.

 Eating and drinking when you have a mouth sore is an uncomfortable experience.
 A mouth sore can develop for a number of reasons.
 It could be from burning your mouth, biting your lip or even brushing too hard.
 These shallow sores, or ulcers, can appear on the soft tissue in your mouth, on the gums, lips, tongue or inside the cheek.
 Mouth ulcers are not contagious and thankfully they are usually short-lived.
 You may find that they appear at times of stress or when your immune system is low and often will go of their own accord.

 You can manage your mouth ulcers at home by using a soft brush to clean your teeth and applying a protective paste to speed up the healing process.
-If you have had a mouth sore for more than three weeks, are experiencing recurrent mouth ulcers or can see unusual white patches on the surface, make an appointment to see your dentist.
-Your body has ways of alerting you to problems, and these may be a sign of a bacterial infection, mouth cancer, or another issue such oral herpes (the herpes simplex virus) that may require treatment from your local Alexandra Dental & Implant Clinic dentist.
+If you have had a mouth sore for more than 3 weeks, are experiencing recurrent mouth ulcers or can see unusual white patches on the surface, make an appointment to see your dentist.
+Your body has ways of alerting you to problems, and these may be a sign of a bacterial infection, mouth cancer, or another issue such oral herpes (the herpes simplex virus) that may require treatment from your local Alexandra Greystone Dental & Implant Clinic dentist.

-There are two kinds of gum disease.
+There are 2 kinds of gum disease.
 Gingivitis only affects the gum tissue surrounding the teeth, while periodontitis is more severe as it can spread below the gum to damage tissues and bone in your jaw.
 The ultimate cause for gum disease is a build up of plaque and harmful bacteria in the mouth.

 Gum disease is not usually painful, so keep an eye out for signs and symptoms.
 You may have gingivitis if your gums are red and swollen or bleed when you brush.
 Periodontitis will make itself known with symptoms such as gums visibly pulling away from the teeth, loose teeth, persistent bad breath or pus emanating from your gums.
 If you think you may be experiencing the signs of gum disease, make an appointment to see your Reading hygienist.
 The quicker you treat gum disease, the better.

-If you have any concerns about your dental health, make an appointment today with Alexandra Dental & Implant Clinic on 0118 986 8167 for a check up.
+If you have any concerns about your dental health, make an appointment today with Alexandra Greystone Dental & Implant Clinic on 0118 986 8167 for a check up.

 Portman Dental Care Awards